Master of Arts English Literature 30 Credits | School of Liberal Arts | Dobbs Ferry & Online

 Our dedicated doctoral faculty are published experts in their fields.
 In each class our professors work to build a sense of community, to support you every step of the way through your degree.

 Advising & Mentors

-From the moment students enroll in a graduate program, you will be assigned a personal mentor who can support every part of the graduate journey.
-In addition our M.A. in English Literature Program Head serves as a personal faculty advisor to every student in the program.
+From the moment students enroll in a graduate program, you will be assigned a personal mentor (PACT Mentor) who can support every part of the graduate journey.
+In addition our M.A. in English Literature Program Head serves as a personal faculty adviser to every student in the program.

 English Literature Blog